-CUI is currently recruiting a new class of YU Ambassadors to be a part of TimelapseTO.
-Ambassadors will participate in a Civic Leadership Training Workshop and help to deliver the TimelapseTO workshops.
+CUI is currently recruiting a few new YU Ambassadors to be a part of TimelapseTO.
+Ambassadors will receive civic Leadership Training Workshop and help to prepare for and deliver the TimelapseTO workshops.
 It’s a great opportunity for youth to build civic leadership skills, meet new people and grow their networks.
 Applications are now closed.
 We had to close the application process early due to an overwhelming response to our call for Ambassadors.
 Please contact firstname.lastname@example.org if you have any questions.

 Check out last year's video for an example of what the activity looks like: